 How to Find Your Favorite Chats

 Enter a hashtag for your niche where indicated above and then hit go and you will find a list of some chats there that you can join in on.
-In the first chat, you might want to just say hello and watch or respond if there are topics you are confident on or even ask a question.
+In the first chat, you might want to just say hello and watch or respond if there are topics you are confident about or even ask a question.

 The more you do it the more you will feel comfortable participating in these chats.
+You can also check out this tweet chats scheduler too online.

 If you are interested in doing one yourself you can check out which hashtag may make sense for your chat by searching through Twitter and via UrbanDictionary for ideas.
 The hashtag should be short and easy to remember too.